-Now that cooler temperatures have arrived, some homeowners may be noticing a disconcerting condition where windows begin to sweat.
-In order to fix this problem, you must understand that sweating occurs when warm, damp air comes in contact with a cold, smooth surface.
-Condensation such as this, is the reason that a can of pop sweats when you have it outside on a hot, summer day.)
+Now that cooler temperatures have arrived, some homeowners may be noticing a disconcerting condition where windows sweat.
+To fix this problem, you must understand that sweating windows occurs when warm, damp air comes in contact with a cold, smooth surface.
+Window condensation such as this, is the same reason that a can of pop sweats when you have it outside on a hot, summer day.
 Your home’s humidity levels should be 30-50% and even lower in the winter months.
 If your home’s humidity is higher than this, it will be evident through “sweaty” windows.

 - Steaming produced from cooking